Thiccie-C/professional-readme-generator/code/README.md

   ## Description:
   A Brief Description of the project
-  Generates Readme information based on inputted data
+  Generates a professional readme based on user input and dynamically generates based on given info

   ## Installation
   How to Install:
-  Go to the repo and clone the files
+  Go to my repo and clone the repo

   ## Usage
   How to Use:
-  Will answer all prompts with the desired information
+  They will answer every prompt with their project info

   ## Contributions
   How to Contribute:
-  Contact me with any ideas with the info at the bottom
+  They can email me at the email on the bottom

   ## Testing
   How to test:
-  Will need to install all the files, npm install node and then node index
+  They will download the repo, npm install node, npm install inquirer and then node index

   ## Licenses: